King’s Arms Tavern

 A refined chophouse experience

 *ADA Accessible dining is available in the Purdie Kitchen.
-Please note this colonial building is separate from King’s Arms Tavern.
-Please check-in at the front, and our host will escort guests to the Purdie Kitchen.
+Please note that this colonial building is separate from the King’s Arms Tavern.
+Please check in at the front, and our host will escort guests to the Purdie Kitchen.